The Courts System.

-The High Court is divided into three divisions, Chancery Division, Queens Bench Division and the Family Division.
+The High Court hears the more serious and complex civil and family cases at first instance.
+It is divided into three divisions, Chancery Division, Queens Bench Division and the Family Division.

-This deals with other civil matters like contractual disputes, personal injury cases, industrial actions, defamation and negligence claims.
-The Queens bench Division will also reside over Judicial Reviews.
-The Queens Bench Division has specialist courts which are the Commercial Court, Admiralty Court, Mercantile Court and the Technology and Construction Court.
+The Queen’s Bench Division is the largest of the three High Court Divisions.
+It deals with civil matters such as contractual disputes, personal injury cases, industrial actions, defamation and negligence claims.
+The Queen’s Bench Division will also preside over Judicial Reviews.
+The Queen’s Bench Division has specialist courts which are the Commercial, Admiralty, Circuit Commercial Court (formally the Mercantile court), Technology and Construction, Administrative Courts and the Media and Communications List.

 This deals with Maritime and shipping disputes such as collision, salvage, carriage of cargo, limitation and mortgage disputes.